 This command converts the current directory into a repository.
 Basically, it tells the Git software to start tracking all files and folders inside this repository.

-A point to be noted is that all Git commands start with the keyword git
+A point to be noted is that all Git commands start with the keyword git.

 Basically, a Git development environment consists of three sections.
 The concept behind these sections is of key importance.
 So, pay extra attention because everything else will depend on this.

-.
+3. repository holds your actual committed files.
+Git stores all this information inside a hidden folder called .git.
 When you commit something, whatever inside your staging area is permanently saved in a repository.You can think of a commit as a checkpoint.
 So basically, Git compares your previous checkpoint with recent commit to only store the modified files.
-You can run the below command with a brief message about what is changed.Git allows you to easily check which files are tracked/un-tracked inside a staging area.
-To do so, you can use the below command:
+You can run the below command with a brief message about what is changed.Commit messages are really helpful as it informs other team members about what you did in the commit.

 Many people use it to get the current status of the staging area.

 In a real-world scenario, you may find it easier to first create a Repository on a Git hosting provider (e.g. GitHub or Bitbucket ).
 Then, simply clone it to your local computer.
-The reason is that they automatically set the remote
+The reason is that they automatically set the remote for you.
+Meaning your local and remote repositories are connected by default.

 But, in case you’ve created a repository on your local computer and then want to connect it with a server.
 Then, run the below command.

-.
-But, conventionally we name it as the origin
+You can specify anything as a [remote_name].
+But, conventionally we name it as the origin.

-is the path to your Git repository on the server.
+Whereas, remote_url is the path to your Git repository on the server.
 This URL will be provided by your Git hosting provider.

 Here’s an example of how this command will look in a real-world scenario: